6 Natural Drinks to Treat Urinary Tract Infections

 Natural drinks to complement your hydration

-As mentioned above, the following drinks are not a treatment for urinary tract infections, but a complement to daily hydration.
+As mentioned above, the following drinks are not a cure for urinary tract infections, but a complement to daily hydration.

 1. Drinks to treat urinary tract infections: Cranberry juice